Delinquent Tax Collection

 Delinquent Tax Sale

 After August 31st the Delinquent Tax Collector’s office will compile a list of all unpaid taxes to be included in the delinquent tax sale.
-Once the tax sale list has been compiled and all certified return notices have been posted, the tax sale list is ready to be sent to the Herald Independent (local newspaper in town) for advertisement.
+Once the tax sale list has been compiled and all certified return notices have been posted, the tax sale list is ready to be sent to the (local newspaper) The Voice of Fairfield County and Winnsboro/Fairfield Country Chronicle for advertisement.
 The delinquent tax sale listing is advertised for three consecutive weeks.
 The delinquent tax sale list is composed of the names of the defaulting taxpayer, the property tax map number, description of the property to be sold.
 The listing will also tell you where the tax sale will be held as well as the date and time of the sale.
 All property is sold in compliance with the South Carolina Code of Law and will be subject to the Soldier’s and Sailor’s Relief Act of 1940 as amended

 The purchaser of property at the delinquent tax sale acquires the title without warranty and buys at ones own risk.
 The county is not liable for quality or quantity of the property sold.
-Only so much of the defaulting taxpayer’s property will be sold as may be sufficient to satisfy the taxes, assessments, penalties and cost, therefore, only a portion of property advertised may will be sold.
+The full parcel of the defaulting taxpayer’s property will be sold to satisfy the taxes, assessments, penalties and costs, therefore the full parcel will be sold.

 After the Tax Sale